I finished Netflix.

 OK, here we go — the Top 20, in reverse order.

 19. The Wizard of Oz (1939).
 This is a classic that you've probably seen about 100 times since you were a child.
 I honestly don't know that it's a great film, but Judy Garland is captivating and the music and colors still pop off the screen like they did 80 years ago.
 It's on the list because the climax of the film qualifies as one of the slickest PR stunts of all time.
 This foursome trudges all this way to Oz, fighting off a witch and flying monkeys and scary talking trees and everything else.
-Then, they kill the witch on the wizard's orders before finding out the wizard is actually a fraud (real name: Oscar Diggs).
+Then, they kill the witch on the wizard's orders before finding out the man behind the curtain is actually a fraud (real name: Oscar Diggs).
 Somehow Diggs recovers from this potentially career-ending discovery simply by giving his visitors a handful of trinkets and an inspirational speech.
 Amazing.

 18. King Kong (2005).
 This one features a PR stunt that didn't go so well.
 Greedy folks steal a giant gorilla from a remote island, transport him to Manhattan and make him the highlight of a garish freak show.
 The result: lots of people get stomped to death and even poor Kong falls to his death in the end.
 "It was beauty killed the beast," the character Carl Denham famously concludes.
 You could argue it was actually bad PR that killed it.